Kelly Kelly: Various storylines and championship pursuits (2008–2011)

 During the 2010 WWE Draft on April 26, Kelly was drafted to the SmackDown brand, making her the first drafted female wrestler on television.
 She quickly began to feud with LayCool (Michelle McCool and Layla), and gained an ally in Tiffany.
 After defeating both Layla and McCool in singles matches, she received another WWE Women's Championship match at the Money in the Bank pay-per-view in July, but was unsuccessful.
 On August 31, Kelly announced that she would be a mentor on season three of NXT, with Naomi as her rookie.
 Throughout the second half of 2010, Kelly continued to feud with LayCool, and gained an ally in Natalya in October.
 In November, Kelly's NXT rookie, Naomi was named runner-up to the winner, Kaitlyn during the season finale.

-On January 30, 2011, at the Royal Rumble, Kelly prevented the Acting General Manager Vickie Guerrero from interfering in the World Heavyweight Championship match between Edge and Dolph Ziggler.
-On the following SmackDown, Kelly and Edge defeated LayCool and Ziggler in a two-on-three handicap match to retain Edge's World Heavyweight Championship.
-Afterward, Guerrero fired Kelly in storyline.
-At the Elimination Chamber pay-per-view later that month, Kelly was re-hired by SmackDown General Manager Teddy Long, and made her return by attacking Guerrero.
+On January 30, 2011, at the Royal Rumble, Kelly prevented the acting general manager Vickie Guerrero from interfering in the World Heavyweight Championship match between Edge and Dolph Ziggler.
+On the following SmackDown, Kelly and Edge defeated LayCool and Ziggler in a two-on-three handicap match to retain Edge's World Heavyweight Championship by executing Edge's finisher, the spear, on Layla and pinning her.
+Afterwards, Guerrero fired Kelly in storyline, after she had banned Edge from using the spear the week prior.
+At the Elimination Chamber pay-per-view later that month, Kelly was re-hired by SmackDown general manager Teddy Long, and made her return by attacking Guerrero.
 She was stopped by LayCool, who were in turn stopped by Trish Stratus.
 The next week, on SmackDown, Kelly and Edge defeated Guerrero and Drew McIntyre in a mixed tag team match, causing Guerrero to be fired in storyline per the pre-match stipulation.